Direct detection of solar chameleons with electron recoil data from XENONnT: Results and discussion

-An important caveat to all our results, as stressed earlier, is that the production mechanisms presented in Sec.~\ref{subsubsec:primakoff} and~\ref{subsubsec:magnetic} do not account for the contributions of longitudinal plasmons (i.e.\ longitudinal photon modes with effective mass given by the plasma frequency) to the solar chameleon spectrum.
-These are in fact expected to contribute to both Primakoff production and magnetic conversion, as well as other channels such as plasmon coalescence and plasmon decay.
-Nevertheless, as argued in Paper~II, we expect their contribution to be especially relevant at low energies, well below the XENONnT threshold of $1\,{\text{keV}}$, while being subdominant at the energies of interest, particularly at detection, given the strong $E_R^4$ energy dependence of the disformal part of the cross-section.
-The reason is that processes involving plasmons are subject to kinematical limitations set by the plasma frequency, which determines the maximum energy of longitudinal photon modes.
-Except extremely close to the core, in the solar interior the plasma frequency does not exceed $\omega_p \approx 250\,{\text{eV}}$, well below the XENONnT threshold, whereas we have also checked that within the entire parameter range of interest $m_{\text{eff}} \ll \omega_p$, with $m_{\text{eff}}$ being the effective chameleon mass in the solar interior: see the two upper $x$-axes of Fig.~\ref{fig:bfield}.
-A preliminary estimate therefore suggests that the contribution of longitudinal plasmons is subdominant in the energy range relevant to XENONnT and may be safely neglected at this stage, although a comprehensive, quantitative treatment of the plasmon contribution is among our plans for a separate follow-up work to Paper~II.
+An important caveat to all our results, as stressed earlier, is that the production mechanisms presented in Sec.~\ref{subsubsec:primakoff} and~\ref{subsubsec:magnetic} do not account for the contributions of longitudinal plasmons to the solar chameleon spectrum.
+However, a preliminary estimate suggests that the contribution of longitudinal plasmons is subdominant in the energy range relevant to XENONnT and may be safely neglected at this stage, although a comprehensive, quantitative treatment of the plasmon contribution is among our plans for a separate follow-up work to Paper~II.
 At any rate, including additional plasmon-related channels would only increase the predicted chameleon flux, thereby strengthening the expected signal in the XENONnT detector.
 Our limit on $\beta_{\text{eff}}$ should thus be regarded as conservative, since the adopted theoretical prediction for the signal represents only a lower limit to the true expectation.
 Including the contribution from longitudinal plasmons can therefore only tighten the upper limit on $\beta_{\text{eff}}$.